 All inventory parameters are related to each other by various rules.
 The Axmor programmers suggested using a domain specific language (DSL) that is used in the industry to describe connections and verification rules for inventory parameters.
 These rules can be widely varied—from simple threshold checks to complex calculations with many dependencies and table checks.

+To reduce the number of input errors by low-skilled employees, we proposed the creation of an editor capable of detecting errors and warning the operator.
+This reduces the cost of processing information input by seasonal external staff.
 The system performs the calculation and verification according to forest management instructions and special rules, thus accelerating the process and reducing human errors.
 In addition, the system is flexible enough to be customized for the specific methods used by different branches.